 Selling in writing is about influencing the decision process and the decision maker with what you put on paper.
 When the customer will make their decision based on the proposal you submit, you need to sell in writing to influence the sale.
-A salesperson has influence in person, but if they don’t carry that over to what gets put in writing, they have no influence over the actual sale.
+A salesperson has influence in person, but if they don’t carry that over to what gets put in writing they have no influence over closing the actual sale.
 Winning in writing is actually more like cooking than speaking.

 To fix this, the salesperson must discover how to influence both the decision process and the decision maker in writing and then provide instructions that explain how to accomplish it to the proposal writers.
 This is very different from influencing potential customers through charisma and personal sales technique.
 Winning in writing means the salesperson can't just "leave the writing to the experts" and stay out of the proposal effort.
 The salesperson doesn't have to choose the words, but they must properly inform the writers of the customer's decision process, preferences, and how to position those words for maximum influence.

 When you try to persuade someone in person, they often make their decision on the spot.
 When you have to persuade someone in writing, they take their time deliberating.
 They think more about how they should decide and what criteria should guide them.
 They try to be more logical.
 They compare, often line by line, in a way that can’t be done with the spoken word.
 Differentiators matter more than impressions when selling in writing.
 Proposal evaluators collaborate and share, and sometimes decide by consensus.
-They may even have a formal process with an evaluation team to score the proposals they receive.
-If it’s a government proposal, then it’s all about the scoring process.

-To win in writing, you must take how they will reach their decision into account, make sure they have the information they need to reach their decision, and if possible guide them through it.
-Before you can do that, you have to get that information out of them.
+To win in writing, you must take how the customer will reach their decision into account, make sure they have the information they need to reach their decision, and if possible guide them through it.
+Before proposal writers can do that, you have to give them this information.
 The information a salesperson seeks from the customer must anticipate what you will need to know to write the winning proposal.
 The salesperson’s success at closing the sale depends on it.
 When everyone has the same RFP, winning in writing requires achieving an information advantage before you start any actual writing.

 The salesperson is the connection between the people at the customer and the proposal document.
 Watch a salesperson in action when interacting with a customer: they ask questions, make suggestions, and choose their approach based on the answers.
 You can’t do that in writing.
-If you haven’t done it in person before the writing starts, you will never get a chance and you will write your proposal with all the charm of a stranger.
-If you have a salesperson who talks to the customer, but then doesn’t participate in planning what to say on paper, you lose any insight they may have had and end up proposing like a stranger anyway.
+If someone hasn't done that in person before the writing starts, you will write your proposal with all the charm of an ignorant stranger.
+If a salesperson talks to the customer, but then doesn’t participate in planning what to say on paper, you lose any insight they may have had and still end up proposing like a stranger.
 And from the customer’s perspective, you set the relationship back because everything that was discussed has somehow disappeared when they read the proposal.
 It makes your company look like it is all talk with no follow-through, which happens to be correct.

 Mistakes made in writing are permanent.
 Never mind typos.
 If you misinterpret the customer, misunderstand what they want, or fail to write from their perspective, they will be constantly reminded of it every time they look at your proposal.
 Your salesperson needs to vet what you intend to offer and what you think matters with the customer so that when you present it in the proposal you position it correctly.

 In a face-to-face meeting, trust is earned through body language, questions and answers, challenges and responses, and interaction.
 People decide to trust each other based on their reactions.
-In writing, people decide whether to trust someone based on how accurately they describe the customer’s needs, how thoroughly the offering meets their needs, how accurately their proposal is presented, and how well what they see in writing demonstrates that the vendor listened to them.
+In writing, customers decide whether to trust a vendor based on how accurately the vendor describes the customer’s needs, how thoroughly the offering meets their needs, how accurately their proposal is presented, and how well what they see in writing demonstrates that the vendor listened to them.
 People only buy from people they trust.
 To win in writing you must prove you are trustworthy and not merely claim it.